project-awesome/TEAM-DOCUMENTATION/HOW-TO-TRAVIS-CI.md

 If you're not familiar with [Travis CI](https://travis-ci.org) and [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration), you can try reading [Travis CI for Complete Beginners](http://docs.travis-ci.com/user/for-beginners/) first.

+### Are You Using Selenium
+Are you using Selenium for integration testing?
+If so, you'll need to create a SauceLabs account.
+If not, you can ignore any mention of SauceLabs in the instructions below.

 ### To get started with Travis CI:

 1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account, and accept the GitHub access permissions confirmation.